 If there is one thing that I have learned over four decades of working, it is this: What stops executives, managers, teams, and individuals from being successful is often simply nonsense.

-So what is nonsense?
+So, what is nonsense?

 The term ‘nonsense’ describes absurd, ridiculous, foolish or meaningless words, ideas, or conduct.
 Nonsense is purely subjective: you are likely to see ‘nonsense’ when you disapprove of it.
-(For example, you might disapprove of the word ‘bull’, although others use it to show nonsense.)
+(For example, you might disapprove of the word ‘bull’, although others use it to indicate nonsense.)

 The problem with nonsense is that it side-tracks you from your work, tricks you into wrong decisions, and trips you short of your goals.
 Nonsense stops you from being successful.

 Nonsense is always at work.
 It never stops.
 That’s the bad news.
 The good news is that there is always some sense in nonsense, if you look for it.
 And if you are willing to look for it, time and again you will find that you can make the nonsense at work work for you.